(888) 552-6760 SCHEDULE AN APPOINTMENT

 Most pancreatic enzymes have a special coating (enteric coating) so that stomach acid doesn't break down the medication before it reaches the small intestine, where it’s needed.
 However, Viokace® doesn’t have an enteric coating and must be taken along with a proton pump inhibitor to lower stomach acid levels.

-How and when to take pancreatic enzyme supplements
+How and when to take digestive enzymes

 Take the enzymes at the beginning of every meal or snack, including milk-based shakes and other nutritional supplements.
 Swallow the tablets or capsules whole, and don't take them with hot beverages because this can damage the enzymes and make them less functional.